auvagha-jb/auvagha-jb/README.md

 ### Hi there 👋
-- 🔭 I’m currently working on admin functionality for [Sakoly](http://sakoly.com/)
+- 🔭 I’m currently studying at CMU Africa
-- 🌱 I’m currently learning React
+- 🌱 I’m currently learning Python for Data Analysis
 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/jerry-auvagha/)

 <!--